veit/python-basics-tutorial/docs/types/strings.rst

 =======

 The processing of character strings is one of Python’s strengths.
-There are many options for delimiting character strings:
+There are many options for limiting character strings:

 .. code-block:: python